Jack van Tongeren

 Peter Joseph "Jack" van Tongeren (/væn ˈtɒŋərən/ van-_-TONG-ər-ən, /nl/; (Note: In isolation, Joseph and van are pronounced /nl/ and /nl/.) born 14 December 1947) is the former leader of the West Australian Neo-Nazi group Australian Nationalist Movement (ANM), a white supremacist and far-right group, and a successor organisation called the Australian Nationalist Worker's Union (ANWU).
+In the late 1980s it was revealed that his father had part-Javanese ancestry.
 He served 13 years, one month, and six days in prison from 1989 to 2002 for theft and arson, having robbed and firebombed businesses owned by Asians in Western Australia.
-In the late 1980s it was revealed Van Tongeren's father was of part-Javanese ancestry.
-Nevertheless, Van Tongeren resumed anti-Asian activities upon his release in 2002, leading to further convictions, in 2006.
+Nevertheless, Van Tongeren resumed anti-Asian activities upon his release in 2002, leading to further convictions, in 2006, following which he left Western Australia.

 Biography

 Peter Joseph van Tongeren was born in the Netherlands on 14 December 1947 to a father of Dutch-Javanese descent, Rudi, and an Australian mother, Stella.
 The family later migrated to Australia.
 He joined the Australian army and saw action in Vietnam in 1971.
 Following his military service he travelled throughout Australia from 1979 to 1983 associating with a variety of far-right groups such as the South Australia League of Rights, the Tasmanian branch of the Anglo-Saxon Keltic Society (ASKS), the Sydney based group National Action (NA) and the Los Angeles-based neo-Nazi American Worker's Party.